Azure-Samples/chat-with-your-data-solution-accelerator/docs/contract_assistance.md

-# CWYD Contract Review and Summarization Assistant
+# Chat With Your Data Contract Review and Summarization Assistant

 ## Overview
-The CWYD Contract Review and Summarization Assistant is designed to help professionals efficiently manage and interact with a large collection of documents.
+The Chat With Your Data Contract Review and Summarization Assistant is designed to help professionals efficiently manage and interact with a large collection of documents.
 It utilizes advanced natural language processing capabilities to provide accurate and contextually relevant responses to user queries about the documents.

 ## Contract Review and Summarization Assistant Infrastructure Configuration

-The following is the CWYD infrastructure configuration that we suggest to optimize the performance and functionality of the Contract Review and Summarization Assistant:
+The following is the Chat With Your Data infrastructure configuration that we suggest to optimize the performance and functionality of the Contract Review and Summarization Assistant:

 - **Azure Semantic Search**: Utilize Azure Semantic Search to efficiently index and search legal documents.
 This provides powerful search capabilities and integration with other Azure services.
 - **Azure Cognitive Search Top K 15**: Set the Top K parameter to 15 to retrieve the top 15 most relevant documents.
 This configuration helps in providing precise and relevant search results for user queries.